Enter to win one of 7 SIGNED COPIES OF COLLEGE ADMISSIONS CRACKED!

 1. Your child has gained resilience from all the shutdowns, modality shifts, and disappointments brought on by the pandemic.
 No matter when a vaccine becomes available, your kid’s got this, and so do you.
 Follow the month-by-month to-do lists in College Admissions Cracked to guide you through.

 2. You can visit way more colleges online (for free!) than you ever could’ve over spring break.
 And you can download lots of other free resources here.

 3. Colleges are deeply concerned about under-enrollment.
 That means that future applicants, including your kid, are a hot commodity!

-4. 1230 colleges are now test optional.
-Can you feel your heartrate slow down?
+4. 1665+ colleges are test optional now (and 1230 were already test optional or flexible before the pandemic struck).
+Can you feel your heart rate slow down?
 Join our CPR Facebook Group for other uplifting updates.

 5. Your child’s written application will hold more weight this year than ever before, and students have always had 100% control over how they tell their story.
-Need essay help?
+Need essay help or an application review?
 I’ve got you covered.

 6. This shake-up of some of the toxic high school rituals—such as sleep deprivation and anxiety-provoking high stakes testing—could prove a promising first step toward better physical and mental health for our children.

 Author of College Admissions Cracked: Saving Your Kid (and Yourself) From the Madness (Little, Brown Spark), a month-by-month survival guide and support group from junior year through college drop-off.”

 Over twenty-five years of experience in writing, teaching and college admissions.

 College Admission Evaluator of thousands of applications and served on the Admissions Committee at elite liberal arts colleges.